Who is eligible

 Ohio accepted federal funding to expand Medicaid, and about 700,000 residents have gained coverage under the new eligibility rules.
-Ohio Governor John Kasich is not a fan of the ACA, but he was one of the few Republican Governors who supported Medicaid expansion early in the process.
+Ohio Governor John Kasich is not a fan of the Affordable Care Act (ACA), but he was one of the few Republican Governors who supported Medicaid expansion early in the process.
 Kasich has remained steadfastly supportive of Medicaid expansion, including during his presidential campaign in 2015/2016.

 On January 3, Republican lawmakers began taking steps to repeal the ACA (via a reconciliation bill that would defund the law), but they have said that the full repeal/replace process could take as many as four years to implement (you can see ongoing details about this in our Repeal & Replace section).